camwestwood/xapi/generic/reply.md

   	  The <b>sessionID</b> extension is the VLE session ID, or a suitably hashed version of it.
 A value should be provided if this information is available.<br/>
     The <b>ip-address</b> is used to identify the client's IP address.
 An IPv4 address is recommended.<br/>
     The <b>version</b> extension is recommended, and identifies the version of the Jisc xAPI profile found on the ReadMe page. <br/>
-	The <b>courseArea</b> identifies Umbrella course/parent area by its home page URI.
+	The <b>courseArea</b> identifies Umbrella course/parent area by a UDD Module Instance ID and/or VLE Module ID.
 More information can be found on the <a href="vocabulary.md#umbrella-course-area">vocabularies page</a>.
 		</td></tr></table>

 ### Example: